XINLU24/XINLU24.github.io/_pages/about.md

 - 2020 - 2022, Research on Key Technology of Design and manufacture of high-performance gears, the Program of Hunan Provincial Natural Science Foundation of China
     - To address the robustness limitations of traditional meshing equations, this work studied an innovative algorithm for the tooth contact performance of gears.
     - Established a novel computation model by analyzing the kinematic relationship in the meshing process of face gear drives and reducing calculated parameters.
-    - Proposed a stable and efficient two-stage algorithm, combining particle swarm optimization and the Quasi-Newton method.
+    - Proposed a stable and efficient two-stage algorithm to search the meshing points.
     - The algorithm offers high computational efficiency and stability.
 A research paper has been published.

 # 🧑‍🎨 Work Experience